xZeroMCPE/SurvivalGames/README.md

 **Plugin requires Economy to be installed for it to work**

 # Updated
-** Need a more MCPE SERVER Software?
-Try BUKKITPE , It's supports Potions, MOB AI, Weather , Redstone , Nether.. and More+** =
+If you are looking for a more stable MCPE SERVER SOFTWARE, please try BukkitPE =
  Visit the link below
 =